Average Weather at Lytton, B. C. Canada

 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.The average hourly wind speed at Lytton, B. C. does not vary significantly over the course of the year, remaining within 0.3 miles per hour of 3.5 miles per hour throughout.

 The predominant average hourly wind direction at Lytton, B. C. varies throughout the year.

-The wind is most often from the west for 1.6 months, from July 12 to August 31, with a peak percentage of 47% on July 23.
-The wind is most often from the south for 10 months, from August 31 to July 12, with a peak percentage of 46% on January 1.
+The wind is most often from the west for 1.3 weeks, from May 13 to May 22 and for 1.7 months, from July 10 to September 2, with a peak percentage of 46% on July 23.
+The wind is most often from the south for 1.6 months, from May 22 to July 10 and for 8.4 months, from September 2 to May 13, with a peak percentage of 47% on June 24.